 Sample them for yourself with a choice of three delicious tasting platters or head into the brewery’s award-winning bistro for a pub classic meal.
 This is one of the oldest hotels on the Great Ocean Road and the seasonal menu features local farmers and producers too.

 Over 700 ill-fated voyages give name to The Shipwreck Coast, the treacherous stretch from Cape Otway to Port Fairy.
 Toast these lost vessels with the nautically inspired handcrafted gins created in their honour at Apollo Bay Gin Distillery – SS Casino Dry, Speculant Grapefruit, Captain Chapmans Navy Strength & Amphitrite served with a 2ooml Fever Tree Tonic, ice and garnish.

 They are distilled onsite using local botanicals which pairs perfectly with a freshly made woodfired pizza.
 Sit back on the deck and take in the ocean and mountain views, it’s great that Apollo Bay Distillery is keeping the nautical spirit of Apollo Bay and the Shipwreck Coast alive.

-Venture 15 minutes inland from the Great Ocean Rooad to the historic railway shed that’s been converted into a vibrant, award-winning whisky distillery and café.
+Venture 15 minutes inland from the Great Ocean Rooad to the historic railway shed that has been converted into a vibrant, award-winning whisky distillery and cafe.
 Inspired by Timboon’s illegal 19th Century whisky trade the two onsite copper pots produce three award winning single malts as well as vodka, schnapps, limoncello and coffee cream liqueur.
 They’re sure to put a fire in the belly, soon to be satisfied with the restaurants generous share plates starring local produce.